 Howard Spiegler spoke at Art Basel Miami Beach, the biggest annual art fair in the U.S., on “Legal Affairs: Art on the Move,” a panel on issues relating to the international transportation of art.

 September 11, 2008 -- University of Miami and Herencia Cultural Cubana

-Mari-Claudia Jimenez participated in the conference entitled "Cuba's Pillaged Patrimony 1959-2008," which focused on the looting of cultural patrimony that has occurred under the Castro regime and explored issues relating t restitution.
+Mari-Claudia Jiménez participated in the conference entitled "Cuba's Pillaged Patrimony 1959-2008."
+The conference, sponsored by the University of Miami and Herencia Cultural Cubana (Cuban Cultural Heritage Committee), focused on the looting of cultural patrimony that has occurred under the Castro regime and explored issues relating t restitution.